datacenter/statechecker/docs/usage.rst

   The second snapshot to be compared.
 Note, if snapshot2 is before snapshot1 based on the collection time within the snapshot, the app will swap snapshot1 and snapshot2 pointers
 - **Definition**
-  The definition to use for the comparision.
+  The definition to use for the comparison.
 The definition is a list of one or more MOs.
 Here, the definition is used as a filter to control which objects are compared.
   See `Managing Definitions`_ for more details.
 - **Nodes**